 There are several distinct advantages to using heirloom seeds in your garden, including:

-- Wonderful, delicious taste of fruits and vegetables – Many hybrid varieties have very little flavor compared to the heirloom varieties that are available.
+- Wonderful, delicious taste – Many hybrid varieties have very little flavor compared to the heirloom varieties that are available.

-- Open Pollination allows you to save seeds – Reduce the costs of gardening over time as you will be able to save and replant seeds, rather than needing to purchase a new batch every growing season.
+- Save seeds with open pollination – Reduce the costs of gardening over time as you will be able to save and replant seeds, rather than needing to purchase a new batch every growing season.

 - Longer harvest season – You’ll be able to take advantage of the fresh harvest of your garden for a longer period of time, as most heirloom varieties will produce and ripen throughout the season rather than having a shorter, more distinct harvest period, like hybrid seeds.